-It is a mathematical representation of a molecule resulting from a procedure transforming the structural information encoded within a symbolic representation of a molecule.
+It is a mathematical representation of a molecule resulting from a procedure transforming the

 Molecules can be represented by structure descriptors in a hierarchial manner with respect to

 - a.
 Descriptor data type - b.
 Molecular representation of the compound

 The information content of a structure descriptor on two major factors